AndreaRene/AndreaRene/README.md

 ## May the list be ever growing:

-Here's a fun list of languages, frameworks, etc. I've learned/used for you to peruse:
+Here's a fun list of languages, frameworks, etc. I've learned to use for you to peruse:

 <div>
     <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-plain-wordmark.svg" width="50"/>